HomeEmployee Benefits ResourcesLeaves and Time OffHow to apply for stress leave in Alberta

 Is Stress Leave in Alberta Paid? ebs

-While stress leaves itself may be unpaid, there are several options for financial support during your time off:
+While stress leaves itself unpaid, there are several 4 for financial support during your time off:

 Employment Insurance (EI) sickness benefits